 - Most benefits depend on annual income.
-Exceptions are social assistance, income support and housing benefit where three-month income prior to the submission of the claim is taken into account.
+Exceptions are social assistance, income support (since 2012) and housing benefit where three-month income prior to the submission of the claim is taken into account.
 Social contributions and benefits are delivered on a monthly basis.
 Exceptions are large family supplement which is delivered once a year and birth grant which is delivered only at the birth of child.
 Income tax liability is based on annual income and allowances and thresholds are referred to in annual terms. - The Exercise of Rights to Public Funds Act (2010) regulates cash benefits (child allowance, cash social assistance, pension support and national educational grant), subsidies and payments from public sources, introducing many novelties in order to increase justice, simplify the system, make it more transparent and efficient, and alleviate abuse.
 The order in which to apply for cash benefits is defined, as is the definition of the family, and income and property to be taken into account in means testing.
 The Social Benefits Act (2010) regulates social assistance and income support. - The most important cash benefits can be exercised by the applicant according to the following set order: 1) child benefit, 2) social assistance, 3) income support and 4) state scholarship.
-This order is very important as family income, a subject of income test, includes also previous social benefits. - In May 2012, Public Finance Balance Act was adopted in order to lower public expenses and high deficit which tends to increase.
+This order is very important as family income, a subject of income test, includes also previous social benefits. - In November 2010, Act of Intervention Step because of Economic Crises was adopted.
+According to this Act, the indexation of social benefits in 2011 amounted only to a quarter of regular indexation.
+Besides, indexation of pensions and civil servants' wages was limited.
+In December 2011 Act of Additional Intervention Steps in 2012 was adopted because of economic crises.
+This act limited the amount of basic minimum income to 260 EUR (instead of 288 EUR as stated in Exercise of Rights to Public Funds Act) and increased minimum income for children and income support recipients through higher weights.
+This Act has also abolished indexation of social benefits and decreased wages of civil servants. - In May 2012, Public Finance Balance Act was adopted in order to lower public expenses and high deficit which tends to increase.
 This act, which has come into force on June 1, 2012, tightened the eligibility conditions and reduced benefits amounts.
 Some measures have been permanent while others have been temporary; the measures which regulate family benefits (parental payment, child benefit, birth grant, large family allowance, parental allowance and national scholarships) have been in force until the year when GDP growth reaches 2.5%.
-Most changes were enacted by the Implementation of the Republic of Slovenia's Budget Act for different years.
+The basic minimum income was much more frequently increased.
+According to the Implementation of the Republic of Slovenia Budget for 2014 and 2015 Act there was no indexation of benefits and pensions until the end of 2015 (with the exception of minimum income).
+According to the Implementation of the Republic of Slovenia Budget for 2016 and 2017 Act the benefits will not be uprated up to the end of 2017 while the pension uprating in 2006 was set in this Act.